eonil/swift-ot4/README.md

 and one of the most painful point is `NSOutlineView`.
-As like other classes in `AppKit`, this class is designed as a half-finished assembly, and you need to implement the other half to use without pain.
-Apple's original answer for convenience was `NSTreeController`, but IMO, it is not the solution.
+As like other classes in `AppKit`, this class is designed as a half-finished assembly, and you need to implement the rest to use it.

+There're many opinions about the rest part.
+Apple's original answer for convenience was
+Cocoa Binding with `NSTreeController`, but IMO,
+Cocoa Binding is deprecated, and not the solution.